EdoardoCappelli/Exploring-Adversarial-Learning-and-OOD-Detection/ood_detection/README.md

 ## OOD Detection
 The goal is to build a OOD Detector ables to produces a score representing how OOD a test sample is.

 1. **Data preparation**: CIFAR10 is used as in-distribution dataset, CIFAR100 as out-of-distribution one.
-In particular, only the classes ["Maple_tree", "Aquarium_fish", "Willow_tree", "Flatfish", "Rose", "Lawn_mower", "Porcupine", "Caterpillar", "Seaweed", "Shrew"] have been considered.

 2. **Models**:
 - CNN: a simple convolutional neural network